JinleYe/online_store/README.md

 ### Backend:

 This segment of the project involved building the Pixelated Paradise API for the user to interact with.
-Below you will find images of our 'Unified Modelling Language Diagrams' and 'Entity Relationship Diagrams'.
+Below you will find images of our 'Unified Modelling Language Diagram' and 'Entity Relationship Diagram'.

 #### Unified Modelling Language Diagrams (UML):